Insight, Sep '18

 The Indian Penal Code was drafted as an instrument of control for ‘civilising the natives’ of the British-ruled provinces in India.
 When India became independent, the penal code was carried forward as a whole, without necessarily sifting through each and every section.
 This code is not unique to India.
 Other colonies have had different versions of the code thrust on them, and some of the former colonies still have the statute in place without many significant changes.
 One of the sections that remained unchanged in many of these jurisdictions is the essence of Section 377 of the Indian Penal Code, albeit in different garbs (see editorial note).

 The journey after the Koushal decision was tumultuous to say the least.
 Several review petitions were filed, including one by the central government.
-Among others, the petitioners included Voices Against 377, filmmaker Shyam Benegal, feminist activist and writer Nivedita Menon, late queer activist Nishit Saran’s mother Minna Saran, and psychiatrist Shekhar Seshadri.
+Among others, the petitioners included Naz Foundation, Voices Against 377, feminist activist and writer Nivedita Menon (on behalf of academics), late queer activist Nishit Saran’s mother Minna Saran (on behalf of parents of queer people), and psychiatrist Dr. Shekhar Seshadri (on behalf of mental health professionals).
 The review bench consisted of Justice H. L. Dattu and Justice Sudhansu Jyoti Mukhopadhaya.
 But these petitions were rejected in January 2014.

-The petitioners then filed curative petitions, which were admitted on February 2, 2016.
-The original petitioners of the Naz case also filed curative petitions, along with several others who filed impleadments.
+The petitioners (barring the central government) then filed curative petitions, which were admitted on February 2, 2016.
 The Supreme Court ordered the setting up of a Constitution Bench to hear the curative petitions.
 This in itself was a rare development, since curative petitions have had a minuscule rate of success and usually get dismissed early on.
-However, after that, some new writ petitions were filed challenging the validity of Section 377.
+However, after that, some new writ petitions were filed challenging the validity of Section 377, and the court decided to prioritize these petitions over the curative petitions.
 Before the Section 377 case came up for hearing, a ground-breaking decision in Justice K. S. Puttaswamy & Another Vs. Union of India & Others in August 2017 (hereinafter referred to as the Right to Privacy decision), paved the way for the Supreme Court to reconsider the Koushal decision.
 The Right to Privacy decision upheld the individual’s right to privacy and referred to sexual orientation as being a part of that right.
 A nine-judge bench ruled on the matter and criticised the Koushal decision, stating that it overlooked the rights of minorities, and that Fundamental Rights are for each and every person.
 Short of invalidating the Koushal decision, the Supreme Court decried the fundamental aspects of it.

 Over the seven days that Section 377 was heard in July this year, various eminent lawyers representing the petitioners brought to light arguments on several universal human rights, such as the right to equality, the right to non-discrimination, the right to work, the right to freedom of speech, expression and assembly, the right to life and liberty and security of person, the right to health, and the right to privacy.